Bachelor of Psychological Science

 Assessment & Exams

 All teaching and assessment materials are approved by academic staff at UOW and are consistent with the materials used in other locations where the same degrees are delivered.
 This material is developed and delivered in a manner in accordance with the relevant accreditation bodies in Australia and Singapore.

 All assessment may have a minimum achievement requirement necessary to pass the subject.
 Students are expected to pass all subjects within the current year of study before being allowed to proceed to the next year of study.

 The normal load for students is 24 credit points per semester.

 Award & Graduation

-Students who successfully complete the programme will be awarded the Bachelor of Science (Psychology) (Bachelor of Psychological Science for Jan 2017 intake onwards) by the University of Wollongong.
+Students who successfully complete the programme will be awarded the Bachelor of Psychological Science by the University of Wollongong.